azwickey-pivotal/PCF-Workshop-Dis/labs/lab6/README.md

 We will see that multiple instances of apps are running in a bounded context, hence refreshing an app, really means refreshing the instance we have connected to.
 * Open two terminal windows:
+	* cf logs fortune-service | grep INFO
 	* cf logs greeting-service | grep DEBUG
-	* cf logs greeting-service | grep INFO
 * Open a third terminal window
 	* Set "logging: DEBUG" in greeting-service.yml
 	* git push the changes
 	* curl -X POST https://greeting-service-route/refresh

-Notice that only 1 instance is in DEBUG logging mode -- so we need cloud bus refresh to hit them all
+Notice that only 1 instance was updated for the greeting service in DEBUG logging mode -- so we need cloud bus refresh to hit them all at the same time

 ####6. *Set up Cloud Bus*